spider-123-eng/Hadoop/README.md

 It contains a program to count the number of views on a per-hour basis on a particular web-site.

 #src\com\hadoop\mapReduce\pdf Folder :
-It contains how write Custome FileInPutFormat,RecordReader classes in hadoop inorder to process PDF files .
+It contains how to write our own Custome FileInPutFormat,RecordReader classes in hadoop inorder to process PDF files .